sealuzh/cloud-stove/CONTRIBUTING.md

   * Automatically runs affected tests on file edit.
 Type `all` to manually run all tests.
   * Automatically reloads a page on asset modification via the following browser plugin: http://livereload.com/extensions/

-* Save a snapshot of the page and open it in a browser for inspection:
+* Save a snapshot of the page during an integration test:

   ```
-  save_and_open_page
+  show_page
   ```

-  * Use anywhere within an integration test.

 * Test Wercker CI build locally